 What is Lima's main currency?

-The Main currency in Peru is Nuevos Soles; in most local markets and stores, you will use only soles.
-However, banks will allow doing the transactions in Soles or USD.
-Cars, houses, Real State transactions are always in USD.
+The main currency in Peru is Nuevos Soles; in most local markets and stores, you will use only soles.
+However, banks will allow you to transact in soles or USD.
+Cars, houses, and real estate transactions are always in USD.

 What is Lima's primary population?

 Lima's population consists of various ethnic groups.
-The most numerous population are Mestizos, Europeans (Spanish, German, Italian, French descendants), Afro Peruvians, and Asians (China and Japan).
+The most numerous groups are Mestizos, Europeans (Spanish, German, Italian, and French descendants), Afro-Peruvians, and Asians (China and Japan).